๐Ÿ™ˆEvolutionary Biology

 Why This Matters

-The story of evolutionary biology is really the story of synthesis—bringing together natural selection, genetics, paleontology, and mathematics into one coherent theory.
+The story of evolutionary biology is really a story of synthesis, bringing together natural selection, genetics, paleontology, and mathematics into one coherent theory.
 When you see a question about the Modern Synthesis or population genetics, you need to know which scientists contributed what pieces.
-Don't just memorize who did what—know what concept each biologist represents and how their work connects to testable mechanisms of evolution.
+Don't just memorize who did what.
+Know what concept each biologist represents and how their work connects to testable mechanisms of evolution.

 Founders of Natural Selection Theory

 These scientists independently arrived at the same revolutionary insight: species change over time through differential survival and reproduction.
-Their observational work in the field established the foundation everything else builds upon.
+Their observational fieldwork established the foundation everything else builds upon.

 Charles Darwin

-• Natural selection as evolution's mechanism—proposed that individuals with advantageous traits survive and reproduce at higher rates, gradually changing populations over time
+• Natural selection as evolution's mechanism: individuals with advantageous traits survive and reproduce at higher rates, gradually shifting the characteristics of populations over generations

-• "On the Origin of Species" (1859) established the theoretical framework for all evolutionary biology and remains the field's foundational text
+• "On the Origin of Species" (1859) laid out the theoretical framework for all of evolutionary biology.
+It argued for descent with modification from common ancestors, supported by evidence from comparative anatomy, embryology, and biogeography.

-• Galápagos observations during the HMS Beagle voyage provided key evidence for adaptive radiation and how geographic isolation drives divergence
+• Galรกpagos observations during the HMS Beagle voyage provided key evidence for adaptive radiation, showing how geographic isolation drives divergence.
+The famous finches, for example, had beak shapes suited to different food sources on different islands.

 Alfred Russel Wallace

-• Biogeography pioneer whose fieldwork in the Amazon and Malay Archipelago revealed how geographic barriers shape species distributions
+• Biogeography pioneer whose fieldwork in the Amazon and Southeast Asia revealed how geographic barriers shape species distributions

-Compare: Darwin vs. Wallace—both discovered natural selection independently, but Darwin emphasized gradual change through competition while Wallace focused more on environmental pressures and geographic factors.
+Compare: Darwin vs. Wallace: both discovered natural selection independently, but Darwin emphasized gradual change driven by competition among individuals, while Wallace placed greater emphasis on environmental pressures and geographic factors.
 If an FRQ asks about the origins of evolutionary theory, mention both to show depth.

 Genetics and Heredity Pioneers

-Evolution requires heritable variation, but Darwin couldn't explain where variation came from.
+Evolution requires heritable variation, but Darwin couldn't explain where variation came from or how it was maintained.
 These scientists provided the missing mechanism by discovering how traits pass from parents to offspring.

 Gregor Mendel

-• Laws of segregation and independent assortment—discovered that discrete hereditary units (now called genes) separate during gamete formation and combine independently
+• Laws of segregation and independent assortment: through careful crosses of pea plants, Mendel discovered that discrete hereditary units (now called genes) separate during gamete formation and combine independently of one another

-• Dominant and recessive traits explained how variation can be hidden in one generation and reappear in the next, solving a major puzzle Darwin couldn't answer
+• Dominant and recessive traits explained how variation can be hidden in one generation and reappear in the next.
+This solved a major problem for Darwin, whose critics argued that blending inheritance would dilute any new variation before selection could act on it.

-• Rediscovered in 1900—his pea plant experiments were ignored for decades until scientists realized genetics was the missing piece of evolutionary theory
+• Rediscovered in 1900 by de Vries, Correns, and von Tschermak.
+Mendel's work had been published in 1866 but was largely ignored for over three decades until scientists realized Mendelian genetics was the missing piece of evolutionary theory.

-Compare: Mendel vs. Darwin—Darwin explained what happens in evolution (selection), while Mendel explained how it's possible (inheritance).
+Compare: Mendel vs. Darwin: Darwin explained what happens in evolution (selection), while Mendel explained how it's possible (discrete inheritance that preserves variation).
 Their synthesis in the 20th century created modern evolutionary biology.
 This connection is heavily tested.

 Architects of the Modern Synthesis